 We are easily reached by public transport, just 50 yards from Chester Road train station and a short walk from local bus services.

-Dr Attwal has a passion for endodontic treatment and is happy to undertake all types of cases, including curved and sclerosed canals, retreatment, and removal of fractured instruments.
-He is a member of the British Endodontic Society and looks to keep up to date with all developments within endodontology.
+Dr Gursharn Attwal has undertaken a variety of postgraduate training, including an MSc in Endodontics from the University of Chester, and is happy to undertake all types of cases, including curved and sclerosed canals, retreatment, and removal of fractured instruments.
+Gursharn is a member of the British Endodontic Society and keeps up-to-date with all developments within Endodontics.

-“I believe each patient is different and, as such, treatment is tailored for their individual requirements.
-I enjoy working alongside other dentists to help them with their own endodontic treatments.
-This may be helping answer a question regarding a case or providing a lunch and learn to cover a variety of topics, such as locating canals, ledge management, and retrieval of fractured instruments.”
+“I always strive to provide the best care for my patients by using up to date materials and techniques and tailoring treatment to their individual requirements.
+I enjoy working alongside other dentists to help them with their own endodontic treatments, by answering their questions regarding or providing lunch and learns to cover a variety of topics, such as locating canals, ledge management, and retrieval of fractured instruments.”

 For Patients